PyLops/pylops/docs/source/adding.rst

 Testing the operator
 --------------------
-Being able to write an operator is not yet a guarantee of the fact the operator is correct, or in other words that the adjoint code is actually the *adjoint* of the forward code.
+Being able to write an operator is not yet a guarantee of the fact that the operator is correct, or in other words that the adjoint code is actually the *adjoint* of the forward code.
 Luckily for us, a simple test can be performed to check the validity of forward and adjoint operators, the so called *dot-test*.